micz/Thunderbird-Addon-Options-Manager/README.md

 import { ADDON_prefs } from '<PATH/TO/THE/FILES/th-addon-options.js';
 ```

-And get a single preference using the `getPref` method:
+Get a single preference using the `getPref` method:

 ```javascript
 let string_pref = await ADDON_prefs.getPref("string_pref");